 People and communities Help for older people

 In the UK, the official age of retirement is 66.
-Unless you are a man born before December 6 1953, your State Pension Age is the same as your Pension Credit age.
+Unless you're a man born before December 6 1953, your State Pension Age is the same as your Pension Credit age.
+When you're State Pension or Pension Credit age, check what you can claim from the Department for Work and Pensions.

 Things you can't claim